Oksberg/alx-low_level_programming/0x12-singly_linked_lists/README.md

 This function  counts and returns the number of elements in a list_t list using this prototype: size_t list_len(const list_t *h).

 ----- Task 2 -----
+This function inserts a new node at the beginning of the list.
+It duplicates the string str using strdup and returns the address of the new node.
+It also returns NULL if it fails.

 ----- Task 3 -----